jotafeldmann/dra-dual-reference-array/README.md

 ## Real world application

-- The DRA behavior looks like the [Java Linked Hash Map Behavior](https://docs.oracle.com/javase/7/docs/api/java/util/LinkedHashMap.html) (thanks to @gilmargr for the insight)
+- The DRA behavior looks like the  [Java LinkedMap from Apache's Commons Collections Behavior](https://commons.apache.org/proper/commons-collections/apidocs/org/apache/commons/collections4/map/LinkedMap.html) (thanks to @gilmargr for the insight)
 - My last case: In Angular, convert the JSON array to $scope data;
 - When developing a API's fields list validation, I can use the same namespace to iterate (array) or call the direct property's name;
 - The first case: iterate through array of templates like objects, and access the properties directly, calling the name of the template.